xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 * encode trajectories into `M_RSI_reg`,
 * compute invariants in `L_inv`,
-* publish the resulting tension and horizon data.
+* publish the resulting tension and horizon data under a documented encoding version.

 ### 9.3 Long term role in the TU program

 In the long term Q126 is expected to serve as:

-* The main node for reasoning about recursive self improvement stability in AI systems.
+* the main node for reasoning about recursive self improvement stability in AI systems,
-* A common language to compare different self modification schemes in terms of tension and horizons, without committing to particular low level implementations.
+* a common language to compare different self modification schemes in terms of tension and horizons, without committing to particular low level implementations,
-* A bridge between agent foundations, AI governance, and practical oversight mechanisms, by providing a single functional object `H_stable` that all three can reference.
+* a bridge between agent foundations, AI governance and practical oversight mechanisms, by providing a single functional object `H_stable` that all three can reference.

+As more case studies and encodings are built, Q126 can be extended to higher E and N levels by:

+* refining observables and invariants,
+* adding new invariants and tensor components,
+* cataloging empirically observed RSI patterns and their tension signatures.

 ---